JackR42/DataScienceCoursera/03. DataCleaning/Week4/gcd-project/CodeBook.md

 This script will do the following:

-..* If the .zip file containing the dataset does not exist, it is downloaded from the provided URL; If the data folder does not exist, the file is unzipped
+..* The .zip file is downloaded from the provided URL and unzipped to a data folder

 ..* The activity and feature data is loaded from the data files